 We would be happy to send you a prospectus and to visit with you to get to know you and describe our work in more detail and the benefits of giving.
-Please contact Gillian Doucet Campbell, Development Officer at the Shalem Mental Health Foundation, or Jennifer Bowen, Executive Director of the Shalem Mental Health Network.
+Please contact Felicia Van Dyk, Director of Annual Giving and Donor Stewardship at the Shalem Mental Health Foundation, or Jennifer Bowen, Executive Director of the Shalem Mental Health Network.

 New Mental Health Business Models

 But there is more.
 As a partner in financial support, you are contributing not just to positive outcomes for people who struggle, but also to the development of a new business model in mental health, pioneered by Shalem.